sjstretton/screwed/12-EnvironmentAndResources.md

 7. Roads use high-value land that could be used for other purposes.
 8. The construction and maintenance of roads costs money that could otherwise be allocated elsewhere.

+These eight externalities, taken together, drive us towards some conclusions on vehicle taxes.

-Given that the first two externalities are directly proportional to the volume of fuel consumed (assuming conventional petrol or diesel fuels.
-Biofuels complicate the overall emissions flux).
-Their ideal Pigouvian solution is a fuel tax.
+Given that the first two externalities are directly proportional to the volume of fuel consumed^[assuming conventional petrol or diesel fuels; biofuels complicate the overall emissions flux] their ideal Pigouvian solution is a fuel tax.
 Taxing fuel directly will discourage its use leading to efficient reduction in those damages.
 Given that emissions vary with fuel use (because they are also factors of engine efficiency, road surface etc.), the optimal solution here is an emissions tax,but that would be impractical given current technologies [@Anderson2011].
 However, a fuel tax still has an estimated two-thirds of the benefits of an optimal tax on emissions [@Fullerton2000].

-Congestion is linked to overall vehicle use but is strongly focused on busier times and locations, so a time- and place-based congestion charge, such as has been introduced in London, is the most effective practical solution.
-However, congestion charging would only be optimised if it accounted for all times and places that congestion occurs, imposing responsive per-mile tolls on congested roads, which may become more feasible with future monitoring technology [@Parry2012].
 Injury risk is a composite of a suite of factors including overall mileage,average speed, weather conditions, prevalence of other road-users, and safe driving technique.
 It therefore evades an optimal tax, but is certainly correlated with overall vehicle use, so its reduction is aligned with taxes that incentivise reduced vehicle use.
 Infrastructure use and wear is optimally addressed with a mileage tax.
 The current system of road tax is unfair because it charges all road-users within the same tax-band evenly despite widely different levels of road-use.
 The tax-band system itself is a form of tax on fuel economy, which is intended to incentivise the use of more fuel-efficient vehicles to reduce pollution effects.
 This is also flawed.

+## Fuel Taxes

+Burning fossil fuels causes both global and local environmental problems.
+In addition, burning oil products in cars causes health problems and car travel is relatively dangerous.
+A tax on fuel is a way of paying for those costs.

+A fuel tax is a type of consumption tax, and consumption taxes can be very effective at driving consumer behaviour whilst being efficient Pigouvian taxes if a large proportion of the externalities tackled are confined within a particular sector or product class.
+If an externality has multiple sources ' many ways in which the same kind of damages occur across different types of activity ' such a tax will not be optimal unless it tackles all of those sources.

+One important comparison is between fuel taxes and taxes on the cars themselves according to fuel economy.

 A US study of tax policy and fuel economy concluded that: